Tapping Into History with Maps: Maple Sugaring in Southern Appalachia

 Some women were able to sell maple sugar and maple syrup as a means of financial independence.
 Sometime in the 1830s, Watauga County (NC) native Betsy Calloway married a recent arrival from Kentucky named James Aldridge, who quickly developed a reputation for being a great “marksman, trapper, and backwoodsman.”
 For close to fifteen years, he lived with his family in a small cabin under the Grandfather on Hanging Rock Ridge, having seven children with Calloway.
 However, a woman arrived from Kentucky, claiming to be Aldridge’s real wife, and that revelation destroyed his relationship with Betsy.
 Calloway took to digging ginseng and other roots and selling maple sugar to develop financial independence from Aldridge.
 She worked several sugar orchards across the mountains and sold maple sugar for ten cents a pound and maple syrup for ten cents a gallon.
 Aldridge eventually left her, but with the proceeds of ginseng and sugar, Calloway purchased clothes and other necessities, kept a comfortable house, and, according to the memory of the old-timers, “took care of all preachers who came to her home.”

 In the closing decades of the nineteenth century, however, changing markets for sugar and the arrival of large-scale timber companies brought a decline in the maple sugar industry in southern Appalachia.
-Imports of cane sugar from the Caribbean and Hawaii increased, and sugar beet farming expanded in the 1890s.
-In Appalachia, anticipation of the profits to be made from hardwood timber prompted large landowners to begin protecting their trees, prosecuting those trespassers who damaged their standing timber.
+In anticipation of the profits to be made from hardwood forests, large landowners began protecting their trees, prosecuting those trespassers who damaged their standing timber.
 This decline was part of a broader enclosure of the commons that also targeted the open livestock range, medicinal herbs, game, and fish.
 Over the next few decades, laws were passed at the state level prohibiting these resources from being removed from private property.
 Furthermore, as forests were clearcut across western North Carolina in the opening decades of the twentieth century, sugar maple stands entered a decline from which they have not recovered, having been outcompeted during regeneration by faster growing species such as poplars.

 Susan Fenimore Cooper, ed., William West Skiles: A Sketch of Missionary Life at Valle Crucis in Western North Carolina, 1842-1862 (New York: James Pott & Co., 1890), 43.